-While the red dye test was filtering, I instantly noticed the red dye coming through one of the filters, so I hopped online and ordered some new ones.
+As the red dye test water was filtering, I instantly noticed the red dye coming through one of the filters, so I hopped online and ordered some new ones.

-The filters only come in pairs, so I will just put three filters.
-This will allow the water to filter faster through.
+The filters only come in pairs, so I will just put in three filters.
+This will allow the water to filter through faster.